 Who should enroll?

-Life Science 1: Zoology is for curious students in grades 6–8 who have a strong desire to understand how and why different animals are designed and behave, and to learn how animals interact with humans, other animals, and their environments.
-When combined with Life Science 2: Botany and Human Biology, these courses, which both include a lab component, will provide one middle school science credit.
-Fifth graders will be considered with prior instructor approval.
+Life Science 1: Zoology is for curious students in grades 6–8 (and pre-approved 5th graders) who have a strong desire to understand how and why different animals are designed and behave, and to learn how animals interact with humans, other animals, and their environments.

 - High speed, broadband Internet